 We recognized a liability for estimated earn-out payments.
 These payments will be based on the performance of Rand over a five-year period.
-The liability for earn-out payments was \$4.1 million at December 31, 2018.
+The liability for earn-out payments was \$4.4 million and \$4.1 million at December 31, 2019 and 2018, respectively.
 The contingent consideration accrual is included in accounts payable and accrued expenses in the consolidated statements of financial condition.